 You’re not alone.
-By offering children intentional experiences that apply 33 key skills, your children will have a solid foundation for future learning.
-Mother Goose Time curriculum integrates 33 key skills into play-based activities which support a child’s social emotional, physical and cognitive development.
-This post describes the domains, skills and skill goals so that you can better understand what children learn across all areas of development.
+By offering children intentional experiences that apply 35 key skills, your children will have a solid foundation for future learning.
+Experience Curriculum integrates 35 key skills into play-based activities which support a child’s social-emotional, physical and cognitive development.
+This post describes the domains, skills, and skill goals so that you can better understand what children learn across all areas of development.

-- social and emotional development
+- Social and emotional development

-- physical development
+- Physical development

-- mathematics and reasoning
+- Mathematics and reasoning

-- social studies
+- Social studies

-- creative development
+- Creative development

-- language and literacy development
+- Language and literacy development

 Once the skill is identified, there are multiple goals for each skill.
 A goal is a measurable outcome associated with that skill.
-Typcially, there are 2-3 goals for each skill.
+Typically, there are 2-3 goals for each skill.
 A goal is numbered .1, .2 or .3.
 When you put it all together, you will note that the coding system is 1.1, 1.2, 1.3.
 Print and post your very own quick reference full-color chart of all domains, skills and skill goals.

 Place the chart near your entryway, or upload to your website, so families can see how your high quality preschool program matches Early Childhood Education goals.
 Some of our educators like to laminate these, others have opted for “framing and hanging”, and many simply share the image in their childcare Facebook pages.
 Enjoy!